Truly Devious by Maureen Johnson

 Truly Devious is captivatingly crafted and told in two storylines: 1936 and present.
 The omniscient narrator unravels the 1936 mystery slowly through various character perspectives, newspaper clippings, and police interviews; while the present-day narrative is told largely from Stevie’s point of view.
 Often times with dual timelines I find myself invested in one over the other, but that wasn’t the case here for me.
 This is definitely a case of two intersecting timelines working well together and sucking the reader in!

-Honestly Stevie’s actions and sharp attention to detail is what one would expect from someone who grew up on true crime and watching CSI.
-She has a knowledge about procedure and a level-headedness that makes her seem older than her years, but not in an unbelievable way.
-The rest of the characters all , and and while I agree with some other reviews that some of the side characters (Janelle and Vi for example) could do with some fleshing out, I think that is in large part because they weren’t involved directly with the current mystery.
+Honestly, Stevie’s actions and sharp attention to detail are what one would expect from someone who grew up on true crime and watching CSI.
+She has knowledge about the procedure and level-headedness that makes her seem older than her years, but not in an unbelievable way.
+The rest of the characters all (Janelle and Vi for example) could do with some fleshing out, I think that is in large part because they weren’t involved directly with the current mystery.
 I expect more development will be made as the trilogy continues, and the side characters like Nate and David definitely had more depth to them.

-In addition to the anxiety representation there is also LGBT+ rep with a f/f pairing and a side character that identifies as nonbinary.
+In addition to the anxiety representation, there is also LGBTQIAP+ rep with a f/f pairing and a side character that identifies as nonbinary.
 None of this representation felt gimmicky or a way to check diversity boxes.